larammerce/docs/8.x/core-concepts/cruds.md

 #### Define icon

-A todo icon is required in the top toolbar in order to perform the crud processes.
+A todo icon is required in the top toolbar in order to display the todo list on the admin panel.

 ![top_toolbar](/img-cruds/01-edited.png)